- Course Evaluations, Spring 2015

 - New Student Information

 - Performance Opportunities

 - Theory Placement Exam

 Welcome to Amherst College!
 The Music Department offers an exciting array of performance opportunities for students of all levels and backgrounds.
 These include four choral groups, an orchestra, a jazz ensemble, a contemporary music ensemble, classical chamber music groups, jazz combos, early music, world music, and opera and musical theatre.
 We would like to invite you to participate in our performance program and in the many concerts to be given during the year.

-Please plan to attend the Music Orientation Meeting at 5:30 p.m. on Sunday, August 31, 2014 in Room 3, Music Center.
+Please plan to attend the Music Orientation Meeting at 11:30 a.m. on Sunday, August 31, 2014 in Room 3, Music Center.
 We look forward to meeting you, discussing our programs, and answering your questions.
 Pizza will be served after the meeting.
-Descriptions of our performance groups are below and information about taking individual lessons can be found at the following link.
+Descriptions of our performance groups are below and information about taking individual lessons can be found at the attached link.

 MUSICAL PERFORMANCE OPPORTUNITIES